 Scenes from the Ramayana

-Gangamata Matha located in Bali Sahi is yet another monastery where one can see traces of Puri murals of 19th century.
+Gangamata Matha located in Bali Sahi is yet another monastery where one can see traces of Puri murals of the 19th century.
 Belonging to Gaudiya Sect, the matha is located beside the sacred Swetaganga Tank.

-Like Bada Odia Matha here also one finds life size murals of the Hindu Trinity (Jagannath, Balabhadra and Subhadra) at its entrance.
+Like Bada Odia Matha here also one finds life-size murals of the Hindu Trinity (Jagannath, Balabhadra and Subhadra) at its entrance.

-In the next panel the mural boasts child Krishna along with the depiction of forest environment.
+In the next panel, the mural boasts child Krishna along with the depiction of forest environment.
 There are also depictions from the scenes of the Ramayana and the Mahabharata.

 One of the Finest Wooden Panels at Gangamata Matha

 In Indian mural tradition, Odisha played an important role as a link between south and north.
 However, unlike other mural traditions, such as Vijayanagara, Cholas and Nayakas of South and Orchha and Bundi of Rajput north, the Puri paintings have hardly drawn attention.
 One of the major concerns is their preservation from the sultry tropical weather and human interference.
-However before they are vanished completely it is critical to preserve them from their further decay with the help of art restorers.
+However, before they have vanished completely it is critical to preserve them from their further decay with the help of art restorers.